 - Vehicle defects

-What is the Statute of Limitations for Ocala Auto Accident Lawsuits?
+What Is the Statute of Limitations for Auto Accident Lawsuits in Florida?

-You will have less time to act if a government agency or entity is involved.
+For example, a different notice requirement and deadline will apply if a government agency or entity is involved.
 You could have more time if the driver can’t be located or a minor was injured in the crash.
 However, one thing is certain – you’ll forfeit the ability to recover money if you miss the deadline that applies to your case.

-The deadline for your case can fly by in the blink of an eye.
-Don’t let the money you deserve slip through your fingers because of a procedural technicality.
-Call Allen Law Firm P.A. for immediate assistance after you get hurt in an accident in Ocala, Florida.
+Don’t let your claim get dismissed because of a procedural technicality.
+Call Allen Law for immediate assistance after you get hurt in an accident in Ocala, Florida.

 Proving liability in most crash cases typically involves establishing that negligence occurred.